mahowald/mahowald.github.io/_posts/2021-10-28-deep-learning.md

 Despite (or perhaps because of) the inaccuracy, the name "neural net" stuck, and we are left with it today.
 [Next time]({{ site.baseurl }}{% link _posts/2021-11-12-deep-learning-2.md %}), we'll take a closer look at how neural nets work and what kinds of functions they can and can't model.

+_Special thanks to Eric Z., Honghao G., and Alex S. for their comments on this series!_